Claire-bot87/biscuitology-client/README.md

 ## Wins
 Adding metrics and graphs was a win in this project.
-Here i was setting state and state was an object, I wanted to update a particular property on the object.
+Here, I was setting state and state was an object, I wanted to update a particular property on the object.
 Until now, the value of that property was a number.
 I needed to use the values of two other properties from two other objects (both also numbers).
 I needed to join those two values together to make a string of numbers.

 So I:
-Accessed the properties using dot notation
+- Accessed the properties using dot notation.
-Used the spread operator to copy the properties, avoiding mutations Checked that the property from the form data array had pulled through correctly using(if the biscuit hadn’t been rate yet , just use ‘0’)
+- Used the spread operator to copy the properties, avoiding mutations.
+- Checked that the property from the formData array had pulled through correctly using a ternary operator (if the biscuit hadn’t been rated yet , just use ‘0’)
-Then concatenated the two numbers with a comma.
+- Then concatenated the two numbers with a comma.
-And wrapped it in straight brackets to create an array.
+- And wrapped it in straight brackets to create an array.

 ``.js
     setSubmissionData({